-'C' or higher in Year 10 English
+'C' or higher in Year 10 English.

-Studies of Religion is a TASC Level 3, full year course.
-In this subject student will have the opportunity to develop a detailed understanding of concepts and issues in a religious and philosophical context, and to develop critical thinking and sound essay-writing skills.
+In Studies of Religion 3 students will have the opportunity to develop a detailed understanding of concepts and issues in a religious and philosophical context, and to develop critical thinking and sound essaywriting skills.
 Students will discover and explore different religious traditions and investigate the big questions in life.
-In Studies of Religion students will recognise the religious diversity in Australia, the need for inter-faith dialogue and the current contribution religious traditions make to cultural respect and social equity.
-Inthis course students will:
+In Studies of Religion 3 students will recognise the religious diversity in Australia, the need for inter-faith dialogue and the current contribution religious traditions make to cultural respect and social equity.

+In this course students will:

-- Examine two religious' traditions (Buddhism and Islam) with a focus on the beliefs and rituals associated withthese traditions. - Undertake a study in ethics where they will look at the ethical approaches taken by both religious and secular world views in determining 'how do we know what is right?' - Compare and contrast the religious and scientific understandings of 'how the universecame into being?'
+- Examine two religious traditions (Buddhism and Islam) with a focus on the beliefs and rituals associated with these traditions. - Undertake a study in ethics where they will look at the ethical approaches taken by both religious and secular world views in determining 'how do we know what is right?' - Compare and contrast the religious and scientific understandings of 'how the universe came into being?'

-Assessment: This course is assessed through both internally assessed assignments and an external 3-hour examination.
+Assessment: This course is assessed through both internally assessed assignments and an external 3 hour examination.